How to get an abono transporte in Madrid.

 Step 3: Wait!
 How old are you?

 Depending on how old you are there are two different abono options available.
-There is a card for 25 years and older and a card for 25 years and younger.
-The list below notes how each zone is different.
+For the reason that there is a card for 25 years and older and a card for 25 years and younger.
+Because of this, we’ve listed below the difference in zones.

 - Zone A: Unlimited travel through Zone A